shreepatel0527/shreepatel0527/README.md

 ## Professional Background
 With a strong foundation in both scientific research and engineering, I have developed a diverse skill set that spans computational chemistry, machine learning, and software development.
 My experience includes designing and optimizing laboratory automation equipment, customizing imaging instruments, small molecule therapeutics, analytical LC-MS methods, and statistical theories.
 In addition to my technical roles, I have been actively involved in research ranging from molecular dynamics simulations and electrostatic potential analysis to designing synthetic pathways for novel nanoclusters.

-## Professional Goals
-All of my experiences are united by a passion for harnessing computational tools and innovative technologies to address complex scientific challenges.
-My current goal is to leverage my expertise in molecular science and software engineering to contribute to advancements in drug discovery and materials science.
-By combining my technical skills with a creative approach, I aim to drive impactful innovations and contribute to the scientific community’s progress.

 ## Personal Interests
 I enjoy running, skiing, baking, and exploring new destinations.
 I aim to maintain a well-rounded and balanced life, which I find enhances my creativity and problem-solving abilities in both personal and professional contexts.